eljo/site/_guide/13-reloading.md

 web    │ [nodemon] starting `node web.js`
 web    │ web running at http://127.0.0.1:8000/
 </pre>

+Now, when you run `convox deploy`, the `command` used will be `node` and not `nodemon`, since the `NODE_ENV` variable won't be set to `DEVELOPMENT` on the production server.

+In this way, you can have an ideal local environment for development and a proper deployment environment for production, without needing to make any manual modifications.

 Now that we can make changes that quickly reload, let's [run our automated test command](/guide/one-offs/).